MiroHallo/sql-query-vs30-japan/README.md

 SQL Query Tool for Vs30 for seismic analysis in Japan (derived from J-SHIS)
 ***************************************

-  This research tool is intended for the reading and querying the SQLite database with a processed subset of the J-SHIS seismic hazard data (National Research Institute for Earth Science and Disaster Resilience, NIED).
+  This tool is intended for the reading and querying the SQLite database with a processed subset of the J-SHIS seismic hazard data (National Research Institute for Earth Science and Disaster Resilience, NIED).
 It is specifically designed as a computational tool for high-performance spatial